 An overview of the Bridge design pattern and its implementation in Dart and Flutter

-In the last article, I have analysed a structural design pattern which provides a way of changing the skin of an object without changing its guts — Decorator.
+In the last article, I have analysed a structural design pattern that provides a way of changing the skin of an object without changing its guts — Decorator.
 In this article, I would like to analyse and implement another structural design pattern that tends to be relatively difficult to understand compared to the other design patterns, but at the same time is practical and useful — it is Bridge.

 Table of Contents

 Bridge, also known as Handle/Body, belongs to the category of structural design patterns.
 The intention of this design pattern is described in the GoF book:

 Decouple an abstraction from its implementation so that the two can vary independently.

 The usual way for an abstraction to have one of several possible implementations is to use inheritance — an abstraction defines the interface while concrete subclasses implement it in different ways.
 However, this approach is not very flexible since it binds the implementation to abstraction at compile-time and makes it impossible to change the implementation at run-time.
 What if we want the implementation to be selected and exchanged at run-time?